maturk/Kinematic_Walking_Legged_Controller/README.md

 leg) to reach its corresponding target position.
 Note.
 You can render skeletal view by Main Menu > Draw options > Draw Skeleton.*

-## Hand-in and Evaluation

-Once you complete this assignment you should hand in

-- code pushed to your github repository.
-- a short video demonstrating Ex.5 implementation. (**Upload your video to YouTube and add a link to README.md**)

-The grading scheme is as follows

-- baseline (80 %): based on your code.
-Each exercise is counted as 20%.
-    - Ex.1-3 will be evaluated by an auto grading system **after the deadline**. (the test sets are **not visible** to you)
-- advanced (20 %): based on unit test, code and demo videos.
-Each exercise is counted as 10%.
-    - Ex.4 will be evaluated by an auto grading system **after the deadline**. (the test sets are **not visible** to you)
-    - Ex.5 will be evaluated based on your demo video.

-**IMPORTANT:** If your code is not built successfully, you will get **zero** point from this assignment.
-So make sure your code is built without any build/compile error.

-**IMPORTANT:** If the system detect a suspected plagiarism case, you will get **zero** point from this assignment.

-Please leave your questions on GitHub, so your colleagues also can join our discussions.

 ## Exercises

 Okay now let's do this step-by-step :)